Suggested Background Work and Self-Assessment

 Suggested Mathematical Background

-Listed below is an outline of mathematical background that we think is desirable to have in order to be successful in the most challenging of courses in the program.
+Listed below is an outline of the mathematical background that we think is desirable to have in order to be successful in the most challenging of courses in the program.

 To assess the adequacy of your mathematical background, please use the following self-assessment test.
 If you experience difficulties in any particular area, we strongly recommend that you strengthen your skills through self-study or formal coursework prior to enrolling in the MFin program.